-KMTS BASEBALL: BIG SEVENTH PRESERVES DEMONS’ 3-0 LEAGUE START
+KMTS Baseball: Big Seven Preserves Demons’ 3-0 League Start

 GYPSUM (4/4/18) – Chano Gonzalez had it going on – again.
-But with the Glenwood Springs baseball team coming off its Spring Break hiatus and a big doubleheader with Summit approaching Saturday, coach Eric Nieslanik went to his other starter to finish what would turn out to be an 8-2 Western Slope League win at Eagle Valley Wednesday.
-Glenwood (4-2, 3-0) remains undefeated in the WSL and moves ahead of Palisade (5-2, 2-0) in the standings.
+But with the Glenwood Springs baseball team coming off its spring break hiatus and a big doubleheader with Summit approaching Saturday, coach Eric Nieslanik went to his other starter to finish what would turn out to be an 8-2 Western Slope League win at Eagle Valley Wednesday.
+Glenwood (4-2, 3-0) remains undefeated in the WSL and moves ahead of Palisade (5-2, 2-0) for first place in the standings.

-Gonzalez, who had closed out the Demons’ pre-vacation schedule with a 5-hit, 10-strikeout win over Steamboat Springs, was even better against Eagle Valley (1-7, 1-2) through four innings in the resumption of the WSL season eleven days later.
+Gonzalez, who had closed out the Demons’ pre-vacation schedule with a 5-hit, 10-strikeout, complete-game (111 pitch) win over Steamboat Springs, was even better against Eagle Valley (1-7, 1-2) through four innings and 78 pitches in the resumption of the WSL season eleven days later.

 Thanks to a pair of two-out RBI singles by catcher Jake Brown and shoddy defense by the Devils that keyed two more runs in the 4th, Gonzalez had a 4-0 lead, having allowed just two hits and striking out six when Davis Deaton replaced him on the hill.